-- 1. Building FACADES shall be built to the RBL as prescribed in the BFS. - 2.
-The building façade shall be built to the RBL within the first 30 feet of a BLOCK CORNER, unless otherwise specified in the BFS.
+- 1. Building FACADES shall be built to the RBL as prescribed in the BFS.
+Single parcels with varied RBLs may select a single RBL and build to that designation. - 2.
+The building FAÇADE shall be built to the RBL within the first 30 feet of a BLOCK CORNER, unless otherwise specified in the BFS.
 (See figure 402.F.2.) - 3.
 The RBL, designated on REGULATING PLAN as an absolute line, incorporates an offset area (or depth) of 24 inches behind that line (into the BUILDABLE AREA) allowing for jogs, FAÇADE articulation, etc. unless otherwise designated herein.
-Therefore, where the FAÇADE is placed within that 24-inch zone, it is considered to be "built to" the RBL. - 4.
-Where a STREET WALL is required, it shall be located along any RBL frontage that is not otherwise occupied by a building. - 5.
-Buildings may only occupy that portion of the lot specified as the BUILDABLE AREA-the area behind the RBL as designated by the BFS.
+Therefore, where the FAÇADE is placed within that 24-inch zone, it is considered to be "built to" the RBL.